Program Admission Bachelor of Science in ASL/English Interpreting

-Prospective students are admitted each Fall and must meet admission requirements of the university.
-To be considered for admission, applicants must fulfill these additional requirements:
+Prospective students are admitted each Fall.
+To be considered for admission, applicants to the B.S.
+ASL/English Interpreting program must fulfill these requirements:

-3. Complete an associate-level interpreting degree (AA/AAS/AS) OR an associate-level degree in another field if applicant currently holds one of these national certificates: CDI, CSC, CI and CT, NIC, NAD IV-V, COI (Canada).
+- Complete an associate-level degree in another field AND hold one of these national certificates: CDI, CSC, CI and CT, NIC, NAD IV-V, COI (Canada).